NITHISH74/named-entity-recognition/README.md

 To develop an LSTM-based model for recognizing the named entities in the text.

 ## Problem Statement and Dataset:
+We aim to develop an LSTM-based neural network model using Bidirectional Recurrent Neural Networks for recognizing the named entities in the text.
+Bidirectional Recurrent Neural Networks connect two hidden layers of opposite directions to the same output.
+With this form of generative deep learning, the output layer can get information from past and future states simultaneously.
 ## Neural Network Model: